 The Waldorf curriculum does not limit learning to the classroom, but rather, it brings the student into the world.
 Each year the curriculum includes an appropriate vocational practicum (like an internship) and several outdoor adventures.

-Agricultural Practicum: In Grade 9, students have a Main Lesson called the Agricultural Practicum that offers all students the opportunity to experience work on a farm or in a garden for a two-week period.
+Agricultural Practicum: In Grade 9, students have a Main Lesson called the Agricultural Practicum that offers all students the opportunity to experience work on a farm or in a garden for a one-week period.

 Artisan Practicum: In Grade 10, all students participate in an Artisan Practicum, where they work with a local artisan to learn how to create a product and take it to market.